Discover Charles Street

 Charles Street History

 Charles Street is one of the oldest thoroughfares in the United States.
 Sections of the street are likely based on a Susquehannock trail, predating the arrival of Europeans to North America.
 When Baltimore Town was laid out by Maryland’s colonial legislature in 1729, the then-unnamed street passed by an existing farm home near the present-day intersection of Charles and Lombard streets.
 Briefly known as Forest (or Forrest), the road was being referred to as Charles Street by at least 1761.

-The completion of Baltimore’s Washington Monument along Charles Street in 1824 spurred upscale residential development in the vicinity of memorial to the nation’s first president.
+The completion of Baltimore’s Washington Monument along Charles Street in 1829 spurred upscale residential development in the vicinity of the memorial to the nation’s first president.
 Today the area is known as Mount Vernon.
 Grand architecture and visionary institutions, such as the Walters Art Museum and the Peabody Institute, make Mount Vernon a beloved gem in the city.
 The Mount Vernon Place Historic District was designated a National Historic Landmark in 1971.

 The Great Fire of 1904 and the subsequent rebuilding greatly reshaped Charles Street.
 The reach of the fire is most evident in the streetscape in the 200 block of North Charles Street.
 As one travels north, the broad avenue suddenly becomes narrower past Lexington Street.
 The fire destroyed much of the downtown south of Lexington, allowing city planners to redevelop the street in a wider fashion.
 The 300 block, lined with two- to three-story buildings from the late 19th century, provides clues on how much of Charles Street looked before the Great Fire of 1904.